Periodic Gravitational Lensing with Oscillating Boson Stars

 which fix the trajectory and its impact parameter.
 The deflection angle is then

-In \figurename~\ref{fig:alphahat_num-para}, we show the numerical results of the deflection angle for a representative oscillating boson star with $\tilde{M}=0.5$, together with the broken power-law parametrization in Eq.~\eqref{eq:dfl-ang-para}.
-The parametrization reproduces the numerical results to high accuracy.
+In Fig.~\ref{fig:alphahat_num-para}, we show the numerical results of the deflection angle for the representative oscillating boson star in Fig.~\ref{fig:sol}, together with the broken power-law parameterization in the main text.
+The parameterization reproduces the numerical results to high accuracy.
+The corresponding extrema of the curves shown in Fig.~1 of the main text are collected in Table~\ref{tab:alphahat-extrema}.

+\textbf{Lens equation.} We formulate the lens equation in a spatially flat FLRW background, which is sufficient for the lensing configurations considered in this work.
+The metric is

+where $\chi$ is the comoving radial coordinate.
+For a spatially flat FLRW universe, the constant-time comoving spatial slices are Euclidean, and the spatial projections of undeflected null geodesics are straight lines in comoving coordinates.